1. The idea of being the “second gender”

 Up until now, some women are still being considered as second to men — getting second best opportunities, lesser recognition, and unequal treatment and compensation, compared to men.
 Apparently, despite all the revolutionary accomplishments women have contributed throughout the century, sometimes having balls weigh more than a woman’s brain and talents.

-2. People trying to shut them down just because they’re “women”
+2. People trying to shut them down just because they are “women”

 Women are still stereotyped as “weak” and would still often hear tasteless comments like: “Kaya mo ba?
 E babae ka.”
 (Can you do it?
-You’re a woman.)
-It’s appalling to think that sometimes women are still doubted for their abilities just because they are women.
+You’re a woman though.)
+It’s appalling to think that sometimes women are still doubted for their abilities just because their gender.

 3. “Gender equality isn’t just a woman’s issue.”